My name is Shauna and I am an osteopathic manual practitioner, athletic therapist and a healthy mumma of three, ages 6

 I started Healthy Mumma after the birth of my first son while I was on maternity leave - nap times were plentiful, long and lonely.
 I needed an outlet.
 So he napped and I started sharing what I know about pre/post-natal health.

-My passion for pre- and post-natal health grew naturally through my clinical work as an osteopathic manual practitioner and an athletic therapist, and along my own journey as a mother of three.
+My passion for pre- and post-natal health grew naturally through my clinical work and along my own motherhood journey.
 Being a physical therapist with over a decade of clinical experience and a sound understanding of alignment, optimal movement, injuries and healing, I started writing about what worked and didn't work for me and my patients, what I know to be true and what "the research shows" in hopes that other healthy minded mummas might benefit - like you!

 Pregnancy, Delivery, Motherhood.